 There are different types of sugar, but the two main types are sucrose and glucose.
 Sucrose is made up of one molecule of glucose and one molecule of fructose.
 Glucose is just one molecule.

-Sugar substitutes are needed because sugar is bad for your health.
-The possible health risks of sugar include:
+Sugar substitutes could be needed because of possible health risks of sugar:

 Diabetes is a condition where your body cannot properly control the level of sugar in your blood.
 Sugar substitutes can help people with diabetes.